Cyphershadow24ar/Leet-Code/README.md

 62. (2043) Simple Bank System
 63. (2048) Next Greater Numerically Balanced Number
 64. (2106) Maximum Fruits Harvested After at Most K Steps
+65. (2110) Number of Smooth Descent Periods of a Stock
-65. (2125) Number of Laser Beams in a Bank
+66. (2125) Number of Laser Beams in a Bank
-66. (2141) Maximum Running Time of N Computers
+67. (2141) Maximum Running Time of N Computers
-67. (2147) Number of Ways to Divide a Long Corridor
+68. (2147) Number of Ways to Divide a Long Corridor
-68. (2163) Minimum Difference in Sums After Removal of Elements
+69. (2163) Minimum Difference in Sums After Removal of Elements
-69. (2169) Count Operations to Obtain Zero
+70. (2169) Count Operations to Obtain Zero
-70. (2197) Replace Non-Coprime Numbers in Array
+71. (2197) Replace Non-Coprime Numbers in Array
-71. (2210) Count Hiils and Valley in an array
+72. (2210) Count Hiils and Valley in an array
-72. (2211) Count Collisions on a Road
+73. (2211) Count Collisions on a Road
-73. (2257) Count Unguarded Cells in the Gird
+74. (2257) Count Unguarded Cells in the Gird
-74. (2264) Largest 3-Same-Digit Number in String
+75. (2264) Largest 3-Same-Digit Number in String
-75. (2273) Find Resultant Array After Removing Anagrams
+76. (2273) Find Resultant Array After Removing Anagrams
-76. (2300) Successful of spells and portions
+77. (2300) Successful of spells and portions
-77. (2322) Minimum Score After Removals on a Tree
+78. (2322) Minimum Score After Removals on a Tree
 70. (2327) Number of People Aware of a Secret
 70. (2348) Number of Zero-Filled Subarrays
 70. (2402) Meeting Rooms III